wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_canceling.md

 **Message Flow**

-The message flow between *Callers*, a *Dealer* and *Callees* for cancelling remote procedure calls involves the following messages:
+The message flow between *Callers*, a *Dealer* and *Callees* for canceling remote procedure calls involves the following messages:

  * `CANCEL`
  * `INTERRUPT`
  * `ERROR`

-A call may be cancelled at the *Callee* or at the *Dealer* side.
-Cancellation behaves differently depending on the mode:
+A call may be canceled at the *Callee* or at the *Dealer* side.
+Cancelation behaves differently depending on the mode:

-* **skip**: The pending call is cancelled and `ERROR` is sent immediately back to the caller.
+* **skip**: The pending call is canceled and `ERROR` is sent immediately back to the caller.
 No `INTERRUPT` is sent to the callee and the result is discarded when received.
-* **kill**: `INTERRUPT` is sent to the callee, but `ERROR` is not returned to the caller until after the callee has responded to the cancelled call.
+* **kill**: `INTERRUPT` is sent to the callee, but `ERROR` is not returned to the caller until after the callee has responded to the canceled call.
 In this case the caller may receive `RESULT` or `ERROR` depending whether the callee finishes processing the invocation or the interrupt first.
-* **killnowait**: The pending call is cancelled and `ERROR` is sent immediately back to the caller. `INTERRUPT` is sent to the callee and any response to the invocation or interrupt from the callee is discarded when received.
+* **killnowait**: The pending call is canceled and `ERROR` is sent immediately back to the caller. `INTERRUPT` is sent to the callee and any response to the invocation or interrupt from the callee is discarded when received.

-If the callee does not support call cancelling, then behavior is **skip**.
+If the callee does not support call canceling, then behavior is **skip**.

-Message flow during call cancelling when *Callee* supports this feature and mode is `kill`
+Message flow during call canceling when *Callee* supports this feature and mode is `kill`

 {align="left"}
         ,------.          ,------.          ,------.